Lesson Plan - Get It!

 - Pretty easy to remember, right?

 Like the little girl’s story of what happened to her, primary sources are original, eyewitness accounts of events.
-The information comes from someone who was actually there at the time the event occurred.
+The information comes from someone who was there when the event occurred.

 Primary sources are the most important evidence historians have.

 Like the boy’s story of what happened to his sister, secondary sources retell the story but are not eyewitness accounts.
-They may contain the original information, but something has been added or left out.
+They may contain the original information, but something has been added or omitted.

-Secondary sources are articles, books, videos, and other media that use primary sources for information but add interpretation and commentary to them.
+Secondary sources are articles, books, videos, and other media that use primary sources for information but add interpretation and commentary.

 - Are you ready to test your knowledge of primary and secondary sources?